telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 The above ensures that at least one non-locked column is always visible and horizontal scrolling of the non-locked columns is possible.

 The row template and detail features are not supported in combination with column locking.
+If [multi-column headers](http://demos.telerik.com/kendo-ui/grid/multicolumnheaders) are used, it is possible to lock (freeze) a column at the topmost level only.

 Frozen columns cannot be touch-scrolled, because they are wrapped in a container with an `overflow:hidden` style.
 This limitation can be worked around on desktop devices with the help of the mousewheel event, but it does not exist on touch devices.